Inbox Zero Academy: Lesson 9

 The best follow-up reminders

 Yesterday we put an end to the vicious cycle of being unable to opt out of emails.
-Luckily, there are tools that can save from us from this injustice, tools such as SaneBlackHole and Unroll.me.
+Luckily, There are tools that can save us from this injustice, such as SaneBlackHole and Unroll.me.
 Next on our awesome email agenda?
 Using reminders to make sure we never forget to follow up on unanswered emails.

 Given how many emails the average person sends and receives per day, it can be hard to keep track of everything.
 People don’t respond, we forget to follow up, and important items just fall through the cracks.
 Today’s focus is one of our favorite power hacks: Stop waiting on responses, and instead systematize your workflow using reminders.

 Without further adieu, say goodbye to sticky notes and tedious online calendar entries, and hello to convenient and reliable email reminders.

 3 ways to track if someone doesn't reply to you